-From domestic insurgent group to global terror organization, Abu Bakr al-Baghdadi has transformed the "Islamic State" into what it is today.
-Amid reports of his death, DW examines the life of the world's most wanted man.
+From domestic insurgent group to global terror organization, Abu Bakr al-Baghdadi has transformed the "Islamic State" into what it is known as today.
+DW examines the life of the world's most wanted man.

 Abu Bakr al-Baghdadi, born Ibrahim Awad Ibrahim Ali Mohammed al-Badri, rose to international notoriety in 2014 as the leader of the self-styled "Islamic State" (IS) militant group ravaging parts of Syria and Iraq.

 While his adolescence is shrouded in narratives of piety and reticence, the rise of al-Baghdadi as one of the world's most recognizable criminals has its notable beginning in the wake of the US invasion of Iraq in 2003.

 Before the 'Islamic State'

 In response to the US invasion of Iraq in 2003, al-Baghdadi formed a militant group to join a growing insurgency against occupation.

 In 2004, al-Baghdadi was detained by US forces and held in both the controversial Abu Ghraib and Camp Bucca detention centers.
 He reportedly spent more time in Abu Ghraib, an infamous facility known for torture committed by American forces in Iraq.